Jingle Bell Ball: 2017

-On 30 October 2017, during Capital Breakfast, Roman Kemp confirmed that the Jingle Bell Ball would run on Saturday and Sunday, 9–10 December 2017 at The O2 Arena.
-On 6 November Roman Kemp and Vick Hope confirmed the line-up for night one and on 7 November the line-up for night two was revealed.
+On 30 October 2017, during Capital Breakfast, it was confirmed that the Jingle Bell Ball would run on 9–10 December 2017 at The O2 Arena.
+On 6 November all of the regional breakfast presenters confirmed the line-up for night one and on 7 November the line-up for night two was revealed.

 Major Lazer performed as a duo as Jillionaire did not turn up for unknown reasons.

 Sean Paul didn't perform with Anne-Marie and Dua Lipa.

 Clean Bandit didn't perform with Anne-Marie.